alexreyes/Celo-Crowdfunding-Tutorial-3/README.md

 Just like how we created a variable called ``celoCrowdfundContract`` to access our ``CeloCrowdfund`` contract, we'll need to create a variable to access the ``Project`` contract.

-You can do this by writing the following:
+To do this we can write the following:

 ```
 var projectInstanceContract = new web3.eth.Contract(